Table Of Contents

-The first period (1802 – 1858).
+The first period (1802 – 1858)

 It was an independent period.
-The Nguyen Emperors took full control of the country, undergoing four emperors: Gia Long, Minh Mang, Thieu Tri, and Tu Duc.
+The Nguyen Emperors took complete control of the country, undergoing four emperors: Gia Long, Minh Mang, Thieu Tri, and Tu Duc.
 Gia Long and later Minh Mang tried to build Vietnam on the Confucian foundation and abolish the progressive reforms of the Tây Sơn.

 However, most of the Nguyen dynasty officials and scholars were unaware of the need for reform and opening up the country, so Tu Duc did not determine to implement these proposals.
 Dai Nam gradually became stagnant, backward and in danger of invasion by European colonists.

-The second period (1858 – 1945).
+The second period (1858 – 1945)

 The Nguyen dynasty’s Culture Heritages and Symbols

-The Nguyen Dynasty has left a lot of cultural heritages for the Vietnamese people.
-Some of these have been recognized by UNESCO as world heritage such as Hue Imperial Court Music, Hue Monuments Complex, or Nguyen dynasty’s Woodblocks.
 Vietnamese history professor Phan Huy Le remarked that: “There has never been a period of history that left the Vietnamese people with three cultural heritages recognized and honored by the world with values of global significance so.

-The Nguyen Dynasty Flags:
+The Nguyen Dynasty Flags

 Source: Wikipedia Nguyễn dynasty

-Nguyen Dynasty Lineage
+Nguyen Dynasty Dragon

 Nguyen Dynasty royal crown

-Read more: Best Things To Do In Hue in 2020
+Read more: Best Things To Do In Hue in 2022

 Culture Pham Travel